 The campaign focused on the varied content and composition of ecstasy as well as the short-term and long-term impacts it has on individuals physical and mental health.

-The Drug Aware Ecstasy Campaign was first launched on 24 January 2011.
+The Drug Aware Ecstasy Campaign was launched on 24 January 2011 to August 2012.

 The overall aim of the Drug Aware Ecstasy Education Program is to prevent and/or delay the uptake of ecstasy use, reduce frequency and amount of ecstasy use amongst occasional and frequent users, increase access to support services at an early stage by increasing awareness and knowledge of the potential health, social and legal consequences of ecstasy use and increasing the salience of the potential risks associated with ecstasy use.